Boreas Pass, Ten Mile Range, Vail Pass, Shrine Pass, Two Elk Pass

 I began this journey by inking my red diagonal line from SE to NW on a paper GTR Recreational Map of Colorado in January 2020.
 I then transferred that line to a sequence of 14 regional maps showing federal land ownership along the way.
 I could see the big picture of my journey on paper that spanned three pool tables.

-This is the first post about my hike across Colorado in May-September 2020.
-Contact me if you’d like to be on the email list for new post notifications, or get them on Facebook by following me and selecting “see first” so they don’t get buried.
+This is the first post about my hike across Colorado in May-August 2020.
+Follow my adventure on Facebook and select “see first” so they don’t get buried in your feed.

 Have you ever dreamed of doing something you thought you couldn’t do?
 I’ve been dreaming of hiking across my home state for several years, and in January 2020 decided to go for it: 750 miles on my own two feet, with a little help from Friends of India’s Diagonal Expedition: Colorado (F.I.D.E.
 CO).

 This was a bit like a barnyard pony deciding to enter the Kentucky Derby.
 A big hike was five miles and the extra weight I carried was in my own skin, not in a backpack.
 I thought I was a kinda-old has-been at 53.
 As to how to train for this adventure and set up the logistics, I had no idea.
 Distance-hiker friends said hiking 15 miles a day with a 30-pound pack would get me across the state.
 Oy!